 Enterprise began a series of "Operation Magic Carpet" voyages to Europe, bringing more than 10,000 veterans back to the United States.
 During one trip to Europe, the ship was awarded a British Admiralty Pennant, the only ship not in the Royal Navy to receive this honor.

-A promise was made to save the distinctive tripod mast for inclusion in the Naval Academy's new football stadium, but was never fulfilled (a memorial plaque was installed at the base of what is called "Enterprise Tower").
-Scrapping was completed as of May 1960.
+A promise was made to save the distinctive tripod mast for inclusion in the Naval Academy's new football stadium, but was never fulfilled.
+Instead, a memorial plaque was installed at the base of what is known as "Enterprise Tower".

 In 1984, a permanent "Enterprise Exhibit" was dedicated at National Naval Aviation Museum (NNAM) to display artifacts, photos and other items of historical interest.

 The ship's bell is displayed at the U.S. Naval Academy (USNA) and is traditionally rung after midshipmen victories over West Point.